Wesley E. Brown: District court service

 Brown was nominated by President John F. Kennedy on March 8, 1962, to a seat on the United States District Court for the District of Kansas vacated by Judge Delmas Carl Hill.
 He was confirmed by the United States Senate on April 2, 1962, and received his commission on April 4, 1962.
 He served as Chief Judge from 1971 to 1977 and as a member of the Judicial Conference of the United States from 1976 to 1979.
 He assumed senior status on September 1, 1979.
 He served as a Judge of the Temporary Emergency Court of Appeals from 1980 to 1993.
 His service terminated on January 23, 2012, due to his death at an assisted living facility in Wichita, Kansas.
-Brown had passed Judge Joseph William Woodrough in August 2011 to become the oldest person to serve as a federal judge in the history of the United States, a distinction he retains as of October 2018.
-He had continued to hear cases until approximately one month prior to his death, though he discontinued hearing criminal cases in March 2011.
+Brown had passed Judge Joseph William Woodrough in August 2011 to become the oldest person to serve as a federal judge in the history of the United States, a distinction he retains.
+He had continued to hear cases until approximately one month prior to his death at the age of 104, though he retired from hearing criminal cases in March 2011.

 Death

-Brown died at the age of 104 in his sleep on January 23, 2012.
+Brown died at the age of 104 in his sleep in an assisted living facility in Wichita on January 23, 2012.
+He was survived by 2 children, 4 grand children and 8 great-grandchildren.